bigomics/omicsplayground-doc/dataprep/dataprep.rst

 Offline computation
 --------------------------------------------------------------------------------
-Statistics for the differentially expressed genes (DEG) and gene set enrichment (GSE) analyses are precomputed to accelerate the visualisation on the interface.
+Statistics for the differentially expressed genes analysis and gene set enrichment analysis are precomputed to accelerate the visualisation on the interface.